erpas/rgis/rivergis/help/ras1d_geometry.rst

 .. note::
     In PostgreSQL spatial layer data are kept in tables.
 In this manual we will use terms *table* and *layer* interchangably.

 Each table has a number of columns defining object attributes.
-Some of the attributes, such as `RiverCode` (a river name), are to be set by a user and some are produced by RiverGIS.
+Some of the attributes, such as ``RiverCode`` , are to be set by a user and some are produced by RiverGIS.
 Users should *not* change the structure of river database tables.

 .. _ras1d_projection: